WorkingCodePod/workingcode/src/episodes/202-um-actually.md

 In this week's episode, Tim and Ben go head-to-head in a trivia game inspired by Cunningham's Law, answering questions, with points awarded for correct 'um, actually' corrections.

 The game reveals lesser-known facts and recent updates in HTML, CSS, JavaScript, and browser functionalities.
+[Source material for all questions came from this article](https://frontendmasters.com/blog/bone-up-html-2025/).

 Follow the show and be sure to [join the discussion on Discord][working-code-discord]!
 Our website is [workingcode.dev][working-code] and we're [@workingcode.dev on Bluesky](https://bsky.app/profile/workingcode.dev).
 New episodes drop weekly on Wednesday.